Trees in Middle-earth

-Trees and forests play multiple roles in J. R. R. Tolkien's fantasy world of Middle-earth, some such as Old Man Willow indeed serving as characters in the plot.
+Trees play multiple roles in J. R. R. Tolkien's fantasy world of Middle-earth, some such as Old Man Willow actually serving as characters in the plot.
 Both for Tolkien personally, and in his Middle-earth writings, caring about trees really mattered.
 Indeed, the Tolkien scholar Matthew Dickerson wrote "It would be difficult to overestimate the importance of trees in the writings of J. R. R. Tolkien."

-Tolkien stated that primeval human understanding was communion with other living things; critics note that Middle-earth was set in the distant past, when primeval forests still existed.
-Forests play varying roles in his books.
-In The Hobbit, Mirkwood is the dark forbidding forest of fairy tale.
-In The Lord of the Rings, forests are more complex; some trees are woken up by the Elves, while others are going bad.
-Fangorn Forest is the realm of Treebeard, a tree-giant or Ent, who herds trees including the Huorns which are halfway between Ents and trees, either becoming animated or reverting to becoming treelike.
+Tolkien stated that primaeval human understanding was communion with other living things, including trees.
+Treebeard, a tree-giant or Ent, herds trees including the Huorns which are halfway between Ents and trees, either becoming animated or reverting to becoming treelike.

 Some specific kinds of tree are important in Tolkien's stories, such as the tall Mallorn trees at the heart of Lothlórien.
 In Tom Bombadil's Old Forest, Old Man Willow is a malign and fallen tree-spirit of great age, controlling much of the forest.
 Early in the creation, the Two Trees of Valinor, one silver, one gold, gave light to the paradisiacal realm of Valinor.

 Commentators have written that trees gave Tolkien a way of expressing his eco-criticism, opposed to damaging industrialisation.